Vitaliy Mykolenko: Dynamo Kyiv

 He played for Dynamo in the Ukrainian Premier League Reserves and in August 2017 he was promoted to the senior squad team.
 Mykolenko made his debut in the Ukrainian Premier League for Dynamo Kyiv on 20 August 2017, playing in a winning match against Stal Kamianske.
 On 25 October 2018, Mykolenko made his debut in the UEFA Europa League, starting in Dynamo's 2–1 victory over Rennes at the Roazhon Park.

 Mykolenko was named the best young player in the 2018–19 Ukrainian Premier League season.

 Everton

 On 1 January 2022, Mykolenko joined English side Everton on a four-and-a-half-year deal until June 2026 for an undisclosed fee.
 The club assigned him the number 19 shirt.
 On 3 March 2022, as a gesture of goodwill, Mykolenko was named Everton captain for an FA Cup Fifth round match against Boreham Wood due to the Russian invasion of Ukraine.

 In March, Mykolenko called out the captain of the Russia national team, Artem Dzyuba, in an Instagram post and questioned why Dzyuba and his Russian teammates were "silent" while "peaceful civilians were being killed in Ukraine" in the Russian invasion of Ukraine.
 On 8 May, Mykolenko scored his first goal for Everton, a stunning volley from 25 yards in a 2–1 away victory against Leicester City in a Premier League fixture.

+He marked his 100th appearance for the club (in the Premier League) in their league game of the 2024–25 season away to Brentford on 7 March 2025.

+On 8 June 2026, it was revealed that Mykolenko had signed a new contract lasting until June 2029.